-Maple House is a small care home that provides care and support for up to five people with a learning disability.
-At the time of our inspection the home was providing support to five people.
-There was an acting manager in post at the time of our inspection and they were in the process of registering with the CQC to be the registered manager for the service.
+Festing Grove provides care and accommodation for four people who have a learning disability.
+People who also have a physical disability can be accommodated on the ground floor.

+The service had not had a registered manager in place since December 2016.
+However at the time of our inspection there was a manager in place who had the intention to register themselves with the Care Quality Commission.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
-Like registered providers, they are 'registered persons'.
-Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.
+Like registered providers, they are 'registered persons.'
+Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act and associated Regulations about how the service is run.
+The manager and regional manager were present from mid-morning and stayed throughout the remainder of the inspection.

-At this inspection we found the provider had made the required improvements and was now compliant with the requirements of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.

 Risks to the health and safety of people using the service were assessed and reviewed in line with the provider's policy.

 Medicines were managed, administered and stored safely.
+Staff were trained and had their competency regularly checked to help ensure safe administration of medicines.

 There were arrangements in place to deal with foreseeable emergencies and there were safeguarding adult's policies and procedures in place.

 Accidents and incidents were recorded and acted on appropriately.
+Care plans were reviewed following accidents when necessary.

 There were safe staff recruitment practices in place and appropriate numbers of staff to meet people's needs.

-There were processes in place to ensure staff new to the home were inducted into the service appropriately and staff received training, supervision and appraisals.
+There were processes in place to ensure staff new to the home were inducted into the service appropriately and existing staff received regular training, supervision and appraisal.

 There were systems in place which ensured the service complied with the Mental Capacity Act 2005 (MCA 2005).
 This provides protection for people who do not have capacity to make decisions for themselves.

 People's nutritional needs and preferences were met and people had access to health and social care professionals when required.

 People were treated with respect and were consulted about their care and support needs.
 Staff respected people's dignity and privacy.

 People's support needs and risks were identified, assessed and documented within their care plan.

 People were provided with information on how to make a complaint.
+Management demonstrated they knew how to deal with complaints should they be received.

 There were robust systems and processes in place to monitor and evaluate the service provided.

 People's views about the service were sought and considered through service user meetings and satisfaction surveys.